zalando-stups/swagger1st/examples/todo/README.md

 First, you have to build an uberjar, that embeds an HTTP server:

-    $ lein uberjar
+    $ lein run -m todo.core
-    $ java -jar target/todo.jar

-Navigate to [the UI](http://localhost:3000/ui/) to get an overview via the Swagger UI.
+Navigate to [the UI](http://localhost:8080/ui/) to get an overview via the Swagger UI.

 ## Things to look at